GarlonJG/product-inventory/README.md

    # Create and seed the database
-   npx prisma migrate dev --name init
+   npx prisma migrate dev --name init npx prisma db seed
+   - This will create a user with the role of ADMIN and a user with the role of USER
+   - admin@myinventory.com / password123
+   - user@myinventory.com / password123

    # (Optional) Start Prisma Studio to view/edit the database
    # npx prisma studio